-when something seems off.
+when something seems off

-Some warning signs your friend may be experiencing abuse
+Some warning signs of abuse

-- Stops hanging out with friends/family
+Stops hanging out with friends or family

-- Blames themselves for abuse
+Blames self for the abuse

-- Sensitive to touch
+Sensitive to touch

-- Makes excuses for dating partner
+Makes excuses for dating partner

-- Slacking in responsibility (school, job, etc.)
+Slacking in responsibility (at school, job, etc.)

 Lower Self Esteem